12 Orlando Food Truck Events and Locations for a Casual Date Night

 Boxi Park Lake Nona

 Though not food trucks, Lake Nona's Boxi Park has brought a new way to enjoy a number of food vendors in one spot.
-They have built a small outdoor food hall using repurposed shipping containers, featuring permanent vendors including Cañonita Street Tacqueria and Before it Melts.
-Full vendor list and menus can be found here.
-The lively atmosphere is completed with live music regularly, and adult-beverages available at Barnona, Hops & Vine, and La Cajita.
+A small outdoor food hall using repurposed shipping containers features permanent vendors including Cañonita Street Tacqueria, Claw and Order, Fowl Play, The Grill Next Door, and Before it Melts.

 Typical number of food containers: 5

-Where to park: Free parking is available
+Where to park: Parking onsite

 MetroWest Food Truck Connection